The 10 Best Countries for Retiring Overseas in 2022

 But even its populous capital, Quito, at more than 9,000 feet above sea level, is too warm to see snow, and you don’t have to shovel its frequent rain.

 In an area slightly smaller than Nevada and with a population of 17 million, Ecuador uses the American dollar as its currency, the CIA World Factbook notes.
-Explore Incan and colonial architecture, hike in the Andes mountains or the rainforest, or hit the beach.
+You can explore Incan and colonial architecture, hike in the Andes mountains or the Amazon rainforest, or hit the beach.

 3. Mexico